Acute Kidney Injury

 There are many possible causes of sudden kidney failure because there are 3 anatomical sites for problems to occur in the renal system: before the blood enters the kidneys, within the kidneys, and after the urine is processed by the kidneys and enters the ureters.

-Sudden kidney failure can result from problems with blood flow to the kidney, which can be caused by
+AKI can result from problems with blood flow to the kidney, which can be caused by

 acute renal artery obstruction,